datocms/old-website/src/docs/05_guides/07_single-sign-on/02_configure-sso-with-okta.md

 title: Configuring provisioning with Okta
 ---

-*Disclaimer: This integration with Okta is currently under development and is not available to customers yet.
+*Disclaimer: This integration with Okta is currently available only to a limited number of customers.
 [Contact us](/support) to learn more.*

 Automatic user provisioning is supported for the DatoCMS application.